swiseman/nn_coref/README.md

 ## License
 The code in the modifiedBCS/ directory derives from the Berkeley Coreference System (http://nlp.cs.berkeley.edu/projects/coref.shtml), and is thus covered by the GNU GPL License (v3).
 See modifiedBCS/LICENSE.txt.
 The code in reference-coreference-scorers/ has been entirely copied from the official scorer repo (https://github.com/conll/reference-coreference-scorers), and is governed by its own GNU GPL License.

 All other code in this repository is covered by a non-commercial use license.
-The text of these non-commercial use licenses can be found in the nn/ subdirectory.
+The text of this non-commercial use license can be found in the nn/ subdirectory.